Philosophy

 Brown University Ph.D. program in Philosophy is designed to provide strong support for students’ research.

 In the first year, students focus exclusively on course work.
 Teaching responsibilities begin in the second year, continue through the fourth year, and return in the sixth year.
-After devoting two years to coursework, students begin their research in the third year by conducting literature reviews under the supervision of faculty members, and by enrolling in a seminar intended to promote work aimed at publication.
+After devoting two years to coursework, students begin their research in the third year by conducting a literature review under the supervision of a faculty member, and by enrolling in a seminar intended to promote work aimed at publication.
 These special courses help students identify dissertation topics.
+Work on the dissertation typically begins in the fourth year, with the writing of a prospectus outlining the dissertation.

 Ph.D.
 Requirements